testing-library/angular-testing-library/README.md

 ## What

-ngx-testing-library is an Angular adapter around [dom-testing-library][dom-testing-library], which provides lightweight ulitity functions to test UI components.
+ngx-testing-library is an Angular adapter around [dom-testing-library][dom-testing-library], which provides lightweight utility functions to test UI components.
 Your tests will work with actual DOM nodes.

 ## How